mgorski-mg/s3-patterns/notification-eventbridge-cloud-trail/README.md

-# S3 Patterns - Notification EventBridge
+# S3 Patterns - New file on S3 notification to Lambda using EventBridge and CloudTrail

-Sample app to show how to notify Lambda about new object using EventBridge.
+Sample app to show how to notify Lambda about new object using EventBridge and CloudTrail.

 ## Setup